Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Future Directions and Use Cases

 \subsubsection{The integration should not be used for storing substantial data}

-At present, blockchain storage is expensive and not cost-efficient for being used in applications working with high volumes of data.
-Since all full nodes keep a copy of all the transactions, keeping high amounts of data on-chain results in increasing storage costs and processing expenses.
+At present, blockchain storage is expensive and is not cost-effective for being used in applications that work with large volumes of data.
+Since all full nodes keep a copy of all transactions, keeping large amounts of data on-chain results in increased storage costs and processing expenses.
 Therefore, the scalability limit of the blockchain should be taken into account before using it as permanent data storage.